dkelly255/calorieculator/README.md

 - At several stages during design of the site I found javascript formulas were not working as intended, - the most common of which were slight naming differences between javascript variables and their HTML/DOM counterparts (for example uppercase vs lowercase etc), and syntax errors - however through comprehensive debugging I was able to resolve all of these issues

 ### Unresolved Bugs
-- No unfixed bugs were present in the finalised website code
+- No unresolved bugs were present in the finalised website code

 ## Deployment
 - The site was deployed to Github pages.
 The steps to display are as follows: